 This easy Vietnamese caramelised fish recipe with fresh turmeric, fragrant dill and peanuts comes together quickly.
 Called ‘Vietnamese clay pot fish with fresh dill’ at Hoi An’s Red Bridge Cooking School where we first learnt to make it, the dish is a combination of two Vietnamese specialties, chả cá lã vọng from the North and cá kho tộ from the South.

 Grantourismo is reader-funded.
 If you’ve made any of Vietnamese recipes or any of our recipes at all and enjoyed them, please consider supporting Grantourismo so we can keep creating food content.
-You could click through to this post for suggestions as to how to support Grantourismo, such as booking accommodation, renting a car or hiring a campervan or motorhome, buying travel insurance, or booking a tour on Klook or Get Your Guide.
+You could click through to this post for suggestions as to how to support Grantourismo, such as booking accommodation, renting a car, buying travel insurance, or booking a tour on Get Your Guide.
 We’ll earn a small commission if you do, but you won’t pay any extra.

 You could also browse our Society 6 online shop, where we’ve got everything from gifts for street food lovers to food-themed reusable cloth face masks designed with Terence’s images; support our epic first-of-its-kind Cambodian culinary history and cookbook on Patreon; or buy something on Amazon, such as one of these James Beard 2020 award-winning cookbooks, classic cookbooks for serious cooks, cookbooks by Australian chefs, cookbooks for foodie travellers, and gifts for Asian food lovers and picnic lovers.
 Now let me tell you about this easy Vietnamese caramelised fish recipe.

-Vietnamese Caramelised Fish Recipe with Fresh Turmeric and Fragrant Dill
+Vietnamese Caramelised Fish Recipe with Fresh Turmeric, Fragrant Dill and Peanuts

 Having spent time in Saigon and lived in Hanoi before arriving in Hoi An, we couldn’t help but compare the Red Bridge Cooking School’s claypot Vietnamese caramelised fish recipe, made with fresh turmeric, perfumed dill and roasted peanuts, to the dishes with which we were already familiar.